Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Licensed Alcohol and Drug Counselor (LADC)

-There is another option for aspiring substance abuse in Connecticut to get certified.
+There’s another option for aspiring substance abuse counselors in Connecticut.
 The Connecticut Certification Board is a non-profit professional organization that certifies counselors in the state, offering the following certification levels:

 - Counselor in Training (CIT)